wechaty/wechaty/README.md

 The above 10 minutes video tutorial is a good start point if you are new to Wechaty.

+> Source code in the video can be found at here: [Wechaty Starter Repository](https://github.com/lijiarui/wechaty-getting-started)

 ## Run

 Let's say, you have saved the above six lines javascript example to `mybot.js`.